31 May 2023

 Income from Immovable Property

-Rental income from real estate in Switzerland is taxed together with the other income.
-In addition, a deemed rental income is assumed if the real estate is used by the owner itself.
+Rental income from real estate in Switzerland is subject to ordinary income taxation together with the taxpayer’s other income.

 Income from Pension Schemes